CallumHoughton18/ChemViewAR/README.md

 * ~~Add molecular diagram to molinfo sheet.~~ Added as of 10/09/2018
 * ~~Improve scaling functionality so molecule doesn't 'rubber band' to the position of the finger on the screen.~~ Added as of 18/09/2018
 * ~~Further improve molecule info sheet to account for space taken up by parent molecule~~ Added as of 22/09/2018
+* ~~ Further improve molecule info sheet  to stay in place when molecule is spinning or being rotated, but still draggable.~~ Added as of 02/10/2018

 * Further improve rotation functionality.
-* Further improve molecule info sheet  to stay in place when molecule is spinning or being rotated, but still draggable.
 * Further improve custom icon designs and make them more 'chemistry specific'.
+* Expand molecule info list to pull spectrum from either an API or database.
+* Incorporate ARCoreUtils to provide collision detection to generated tracked planes.

+#Possible Future Implementations
 * Add functionality to turn on the camera flash to be used as a torch to light up low light environments.
 Currently not supported in ARCore.
 * Begin implementation of 'image recognition' augmented reality to spawn in 3D molecules from their skeletal diagram (possibly as separate branch).